webmin/webmin.com/content/docs/Modules/bind-dns-server.md

 #### Resolution for virtual hosts

-{{< alert warning exclamation "Note" "Webmin can be used for virtual hosting most easily with the Virtualmin hosting control panel.
-It automates all of the following tasks, as well as many others commonly needed in a virtual hosting environment, such as setting up email, name service, and databases." >}}
+{{< alert primary exclamation "Easier with the Virtualmin hosting control panel!"
+"Virtualmin automates all of the following tasks, as well as many others commonly needed in a virtual hosting environment, such as setting up email, name service, and databases.
+Virtualmin is available for free download from [virtualmin.com/download](https://www.virtualmin.com/download) page." >}}

 As discussed earlier in the [Apache Webserver](/docs/modules/apache-webserver) page, a name-based virtual host has to have a name mapped to an IP address before you can even access its contents with a browser.
 BIND, of course, will be our means of providing lookup of those names.
 Because we're only concerned with web service for this tutorial, we only need to concern ourselves with the creation of a forward zone (a forward zone maps names to addresses).